aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/README.md

 ## Installing

-Install all of the above dependencies.
+Install all of the above dependencies from the links provided.

 Clone the following files to a local directory: